 Pros

-- Test multiple features: Maze is a versatile platform for running multiple types of unmoderated research such as:
+Maze is a versatile platform for running multiple types of moderated and unmoderated research, giving you one holisitic platform for all your UX research needs.

-- Gather qualitative insights: Create and launch Surveys or invite participants to record their video and audio as they go through usability tests to catch the sentiment and thought process of your participants with Clips
+- Gather qualitative insights: Create and launch feedback surveys or invite participants to record their video and audio as they go through usability tests to catch the sentiment and thought process of your participants with Clips.

 Cons

-Maze doesn’t currently offer the ability to host integrated moderated tests.
-However, Clips lets you have a deeper insight into your testers’ pain points, feelings, and processes, without needing the additional resources for a facilitator to be present.
-Plus, you can use Maze along with any video conferencing tools to moderate your sessions.
+Maze doesn’t currently provide built-in capabilities for hosting live moderated testing sessions directly within its platform.
+However, Interview Studies provides a comprehensive moderated analysis tool, and Clips lets you have a deeper insight into your testers’ pain points, feelings, and processes, without needing the additional resources for a facilitator to be present.
+You can use Maze along with any video conferencing tools to moderate your sessions.

 Pricing